p0nce/DerelictVG/README.md

 This does not include bindings to [EGL](https://www.khronos.org/egl) though!
 For now its only usable with [AmanithVG](http://www.amanithvg.com/).

-For information on how to load an OpenVG library via DerelictVG, see the page [DerelictUtil for Users](https://github.com/DerelictOrg/DerelictUtil/wiki/DerelictUtil-for-Users) at the DerelictUtil Wiki.
+Please see the pages [Building and Linking Derelict](http://derelictorg.github.io/compiling.html) and [Using Derelict](http://derelictorg.github.io/using.html), or information on how to build DerelictVG and load the OpenVG library at run time.
 In the meantime, here's some sample code.

 ```D
 import derelict.openvg;